beamable/UnrealSDK/Docs/docs/Use Guide/Unreal SDK - Operations & Waits.md

 The Beamable SDK uses slight variation on Promises we named Operations.
 These provide the same semantics as promises but their implementation is slightly different to allow for a BP-compatible API.

-They solve the problem of wrapping around a DAG (Directed Acyclic Graph) of async *operations* (mostly HTTP Requests) under a `FBeamOperationHandle` exposed to some higher-level system.
+They wrap concurrent *operations* (mostly HTTP Requests) under a `FBeamOperationHandle` exposed to some higher-level system.
 To put it in simpler terms:

-> When you want to call a single function that makes a bunch of requests and emits events as responses come in, ultimately handling success/failure of the entire sequence, use an Operation.
+> When you want to expose a single function that makes a bunch of requests and emits events as responses come in, ultimately handling success/failure of the entire sequence, use an Operation.

-We provide a lot of Operations inside our `UBeamRuntimeSubsystem` implementations; covering most basic use-cases of that particular system.
+We provide a lot of Operations inside our `UBeamRuntimeSubsystem` implementations; covering most basic use-cases.
 However, understanding how to create your own operations enables you to add behavior to last-mile hooks we expose.
 A couple of examples:

 - "I want to go talk to a microservice to fetch additional data for a user before you trigger the `OnBeamableReady` callback."
 - "I want to go talk to a microservice to validate that you can actually join this matchmaking queue."

-''' note
+!!! warning
 	While possible, we don't recommend creating the actual operations as blueprints.
 Its OK to do so for a quick experimentation session; but shipping with it is *not recommended*. **Calling *Operations* that are written in C++ is the primary way we recommend Blueprints to interact with the Beamable SDK (we even have special nodes for it).**
 ## Operation Lifecycle

 Every Operation has an `int64` id called the `FBeamOperationHandle`.
-We use it to track the operation's state, its emitted events, its current status and which of Beamable's requests are part of it.
+We use it to track the operation's state, its emitted events, its current status and which of Beamable's requests are part of it, so on and so forth...

-The general lifecycle of an operation goes as follows:
+The lifecycle of an operation goes as follows:

-// TODO: Make Graph for this.

 1. Create it with calls to `[CPP_]BeginOperation` passing in an `FBeamOperationEventHandler[Code]`.
 	1. The event handler is called whenever any event of any type is triggered; the `FBeamOperationEvent` struct has data in it useful for deciding how to respond to the event.